Product Buyer's Guide: Wire and Cable –

 UL94V: Flammability standard for plastics, subject to the connectors on cables.
 Defines the plastic's burn characteristics in various settings.

 ULVW-1: Vertical wire flame test, which tests the material's ability to resist fire along a vertically suspended wire.
 Significantly reduces the risk of fire due to the wire or cable and its materials.

 MIL-C: Applies to military-grade cables and components to define the electrical and mechanical requirements and the standards of attenuation and structural return loss.

 CL2 / CL3: Codes for wiring, usually associated with audio cables and speaker wire, that determine whether or not they can be installed in-wall or other specific locations.
 Requirements depend on local laws and certain types of homes.

-SVT: Service Vacuum Thermoplastic; applies to 2 or 3 conductors with rubber insulation and plastic jacket.
-300V rating
+SVT (Service Vacuum Thermoplastic): Applies to two or three conductors with rubber insulation and plastic jacket.
+300V rating.

-SJT: Service Junior Thermoplastic; applies to 2, 3, or 4 conductors with plastic insulation and plastic jacket.
-300V rating
+SJT (Service Junior Thermoplastic): Applies to two, three or four conductors with plastic insulation and plastic jacket.
+300V rating.

-SPT-2: Service Parallel Thermoplastic - 2/64" Insulation; applies to 2 or 3 conductors with plastic insulation and no jacket.
-300V rating
+SPT-2 (Service Parallel Thermoplastic) 2/64" Insulation: Applies to two or three conductors with plastic insulation and no jacket.
+300V rating.

 When it comes to wiring homes and buildings, a certain number of strict regulations must be put in place in order to keep up with safety standards, so make sure you comply with your local laws.